Colorado Mountain Ranch Summer Camp

 • willing to help with daily support crews, general maintenance, and work projects to keep the Ranch in shape

-• open to a Native American philosophy of respect for self, others, nature, and stewardship of the Earth.
+• open to an indigenous philosophy of respect for self, others, nature, and stewardship of the Earth.

 Room and Board